-Stellarium uses the VSOP87 theory (P. Bretagnon and Francou, 1988) to calculate the positions of the planets over time.
+Stellarium uses by default the widespread VSOP87 theory (P. Bretagnon and Francou, 1988) to calculate the positions of the planets over time.
 This is an analytical ephemeris modeled to match the numerical integration run DE200 from NASA JPL, which by itself gives positions for 1850...2050.
 Its use is recommended for the years -4000...+8000.
 You can observe the sun leaving the "ecliptic of date" and running on the "ecliptic J2000" outside this date range.
 This is obviously a mathematical trick to keep continuity.
 Still, positions may be somewhat useful outside this range, but don't expect anything reliable 50,000 years in the past!

-The optionally usable JPL DE431 delivers planet positions strictly for -13000...+17000 only, and nothing outside, but likely with higher accuracy.
+The optionally usable JPL DE431 and DE441 deliver planet positions strictly for -13000...+17000 only, and nothing outside, but likely with higher accuracy.
 Outside of this range, positions from VSOP87 will be shown again.